utah-cs3550-fa24/assignments/hw6.md

 instead sorted ascending.
 If it's sorted ascending, make it sorted descending.

-Test your code by running the server, clicking on the table header, and confirming that the classes are changed correctly.
+Test your code by running the server, clicking on the table header, and confirming in the developer tools that the classes are changed correctly.
 Make sure you don't end up in a situation where both the `sort-asc` and `sort-desc` classes are set.

 [jq-click]: https://api.jquery.com/click/
 [jq-class]: https://api.jquery.com/category/manipulation/class-attribute/

 Next, in the click handler, you will want to sort the table rows.
-It's important *not* to also sort the table header row or the table footer row (on the profile page for students).
+It's important *not* to also sort the table header row or the table footer row.
 So you should make sure (using the browser developer tools) that only data rows are inside the `<tbody>` element.
 The table header should be inside `<thead>` and the table footer should be inside `<tfoot>`.

 Once you've confirmed that, select all rows inside `<tbody>` using the [`find` function][jq-find].
 The `find` function (like all jQuery selectors) returns a jQuery object, but you will want a regular array that you can sort.
-You can use the [`toArray` function][jq-toarray] to convert a jQuery object into a list of HTML elements.
-(Note: the elements in this list are not wrapped with jQuery.
+You can use the [`toArray` function][jq-toarray] or `Array.from` functions to convert a jQuery object into a list of HTML elements.
+(Note: the elements in this list are native elements, not wrapped with jQuery.
 If you want to call jQuery methods on them, you will need to re-wrap them.)
 Then call the [JavaScript `sort` method][js-sort] on this array; you will need to pass a comparison function and are expected to read the documentation to understand how to do so.
 Once you have a sorted array you wrap it back into a jQuery object and then use the [`appendTo` method][jq-at] to append those rows back to the `<tbody>` element.
-This method moves elements from their old position to the end of some new element.
+This method moves elements from their old position to the end of some other element.

 [jq-find]: https://api.jquery.com/find/
 [jq-toarray]: https://api.jquery.com/toArray/